1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-Behind an amusing presentation lies a natural rosé, full-bodied and slightly vinous, which retains just enough acidity to remain fresh and lively, with lively flavors of citrus, red berries, spices, and herbaceous notes.
-The texture is dense and creamy, the tannins are fine, and the modest finish bounces back with a touch of bitterness.
-Enjoyable with red mullet fillets in puff pastry on a bed of tomato and basil compote, seasoned with a sauce vierge.
+Behind its playful presentation lies a “natural” rosé—full-bodied and slightly vinous—that retains just the right amount of acidity to stay fresh and lively, with lively flavors of citrus, red berries, spices, and herbaceous notes.
+The texture is dense and creamy; the tannins are fine, and the modest finish comes alive with a hint of bitterness.
+Pairs well with puff pastries filled with red mullet fillets served on a bed of tomato compote with basil, dressed with a sauce vierge.
 Rating = 3.7.

 See all reviews from this customer